Chinese Grammar: Expressing contrariness with 倒

 Though the weather is sweltering, (but) there is still a gentle breeze.

 Expressing a concession and a complaint

-In this case, you should announce the positive side after 倒 first and then add some conjunction words like 不过, 但是, 就是 to make a negative comment to opposite the former positive saying.
+In this case, you should announce the positive side after 倒 first and then add a conjunction word like 不过, 但是, 就是 to make a negative comment to oppose the former positive saying.

 Sentence pattern with 得

 When using 倒 as an adverb, you can also add 得 after a verb, directly followed by 倒 to describe something that is on the opposite side.

 Subject + Verb + 得 + 倒 + Adjective

 Note that in this structure, you need to follow the format: verb before 得 and adjective after 倒

 This is a little unusual, but let's see some examples, and you'll understand how to use it.